THEWHITEBOY503/TM-ImageClassifier/README.md

 # TM-FoodClassifier
 An adaptation of Google's Teachable Machine library to classify a food item and look up nutrition information.

 This code is an adaptation of the code provided with Google's Teachable Machine library.
 I'm making this for a school project.
-Image models are NOT provided in this code repository, you can make your own model for free with [Google's Teachable Machine.](https://teachablemachine.withgoogle.com)
-If you don't want to try and gather images of food, you can download my model [from this link](https://drive.google.com/file/d/1LuuLeYXHS3DG7E_eHF2ScPFoI9PedlXp/view?usp=sharing) (Note that this model file is NOT pre-trained, it's just the training data.
+While Image models are not provided in this code repository, you can make your own model easily & for free with [Google's Teachable Machine,](https://teachablemachine.withgoogle.com) or, if you don't want to try and gather images of food, you can download my model [from this link](https://drive.google.com/file/d/1LuuLeYXHS3DG7E_eHF2ScPFoI9PedlXp/view?usp=sharing) (Note that this model file is NOT pre-trained, it's just the training data.
 To convert it to the h5 file the code needs, see the guide below.)

 This branch is now on the back burner, as I need to work on the Java front-end.
 The Java front-end will be kept in the **Java-and-py** branch, so it will contain more up to date versions of the code.